 Looking for an easy summer recipe?
-This simple bulgur wheat salad can be made in just a few minutes with your Instant Pot.
-Think of it as tabbouleh or a mediterranean salad.
+This simple mediterranean salad can be made in just a few minutes with your Instant Pot.
+Think of it as like tabbouleh.
 It’s healthy, quick to make, and stores well in the fridge.
 Perfect for a quick weeknight dinner or simple side dish!

-When you’re done making this bulgur wheat salad, you can serve it as is, or you can add a dollop of plain yogurt to the top.
+When you’re done making this mediterranean salad, you can serve it as is, or you can add a dollop of plain yogurt to the top.
 For a protein boost, consider stirring in a can of strained and rinsed garbanzo beans at the end.
 Delish!

 If you’ve been on the fence about investing in an Instant Pot, keep an eye on Amazon.
 They offer frequent sales on them, like this Instant Pot Duo.

 If you already have an Instant Pot, then I’m sure you’ve already seen all the unique accessories you can get to go with them.
 There are so many options!
 They’re not very expensive, either.
 This accessory set gets rave reviews.

 - 20 Easy InstaPot Recipes Your Family Will Love